NawfalTachfine/DeepReinforcementLearningNanodegree/p1.navigation/Report.md

 ## Training a DeepRL agent to solve the Unity Banana Collector task

 ### Solution
 I started out simple, re-purposing the vanilla Deep Q-Learning Network from the corresponding lesson, with one hidden layer comprised of 64 neurons.
-To my surprise, it solved the task in **less than 500** episodes!
+To my surprise, it solved the task in **431** episodes!
 It goes to show how powerful them neural networks are! :smile:

 ![](scores.png)

+I let the agent continue its training after solving the task for a total of **1000** episodes.
+It reached an average score of **15+** per 100 episodes.

 There were no changes to the hyper-parameters from the DQN lesson.
 The network uses a **batch size** of **64** examples and a **learning rate** of **0.0005**.
 The agent updates the target Q-network **every 4 steps** using a **discount factor** of **0.99**.